onato/onato.github.io/_posts/projects/2004-05-01-think-small.md

 <p>We all tend to want to think big, but often the small things, iterated over and over, are the most powerful and sustainable means of change.</p>
 </div>
 <div class="one_half column last">
-<p>By understanding how ant colonies self organize, with very little logic on the side of the individual ants, I tried to gain insight the principle of emergence.</p>
+<p>By understanding how ant colonies self organize, with very little logic on the side of the individual ants, I tried to gain insight into the principle of emergence.</p>
 </div>

 <p>